 Simala Church is located at Marian Hills, Simala, Siboanga, Cebu

 from Cebu city: Ride a multi-cab or taxi to South Bus Terminal.
-Ride a bus that are en-route to Oslob and ask the driver to drop you at Simala Church in Siboanga.
+Ride a bus that is en-route to Oslob and ask the driver to drop you at Simala Church in Siboanga.
 Travel time is approximately 2 hours depends on the traffic.
 From the main road, you still need to ride a tricycle (P200/trike/RT) up to the church.

 from Badian: Ride a bus en-route to Cebu City and go down at Carcar (P60).
 At Carcar, you can walk to the Mcdonalds and ride another bus en-route to Oslob (P35).
 Ask the driver to drop you at Simala, Siboanga and ride a tricycle or habal-habal up to the church.
-It took us almost 3 hours travel time.
+It took us almost 3 hours of travel time.

-We continued walking to the other side of Simala Church and went up to one of the towers. in the moment, I’ve been in the church about 30 minutes already and still I have no words to describe how beautiful it is especially on this spot.
+We continued walking to the other side of Simala Church and went up to one of the towers.
+At the moment, I’ve been in the church about 30 minutes already and still, I have no words to describe how beautiful it is especially on this spot.
 I envied Cebuanos that they can go back here easily.
 On the left alley, there are bronze statues of different Bible scenarios and characters.
 The alley leads to the garden where people can have picnics in the cottages and where kids can play.

-We only spend almost an hour in Simala Church because we’re still heading to Cebu City and we have our luggages with us.
+We only spend almost an hour in Simala Church because we’re still heading to Cebu City and we have our luggage with us.
 We decided to leave it in the tricycle we rented since he’s supposed to wait for us for his P200.
 I know you’re thinking that what we did was a wrong move, oh yes it is!
 But I lived in Manila, knew all the different thefts and scams activities, so I just left my backpack with all my clothes.
-And he can have all my clothes in case he ran away, I don’t have brandeds any way.
+And he can have all my clothes in case he ran away, I don’t have any branded clothes anyway.
 But the good news is that our bags are still alive when we returned (Cebuanos are really kind you know) so off we go to the city!